Angelica137/MIT600xhand/README.md

 # MIT 600x Hand

-This is an OOP refactoring to the scribble functional problem from week 4 https://github.com/Angelica137/MITx600ProblemSet4.
+This is an OOP refactoring to the guessing words functional problem from week 4 https://github.com/Angelica137/MITx600ProblemSet4.

-I need to keep these separate for submission.
+I need to keep these separate for submission or the grading will fail.

 ## Word game